-PhD position available to study spatial ecology of bumble bee pollinators of blueberry in Canada [OPEN]
+PhD position available to study pollinator ecology in Canada [OPEN]

 This is a renewed search for a position advertised last fall.
-We are seeking a graduate student to begin work on a PhD in January 2018, to join the labs of Paul Galpern and Ralph Cartar at the University of Calgary, in a biology department with considerable expertise in pollination, pollinator ecology, and beneficial insects.
+We are seeking a graduate student to begin work on a PhD in September 2018, to join the labs of Paul Galpern and Ralph Cartar at the University of Calgary, in a biology department with considerable expertise in pollination and pollinator ecology, and in beneficial insects.

 This federally funded research program brings together researchers in applied mathematics, optimization, computer science, and ecology.
-The project will involve landscape-scale study of wild-nesting bumble bee pollinators of blueberries in the Fraser Valley, British Columbia.
-It will examine landscape context, off-crop foraging alternatives, distance-based foraging, foraging competitors, and reproductive success of bumble bee colonies in the context of wild bumble bees providing pollination ecosystem services to blueberry crops.
-The project will involve an integration of landscape ecology, behavioural ecology, and chemical ecology, and will span basic and applied ecology.
+The project will involve landscape-scale study of wild-nesting bumble bee pollinators at field locations in the Fraser Valley, British Columbia.
+The research will involve consideration of landscape context, off-crop foraging alternatives, distance-based foraging, foraging competitors, and reproductive success of bumble bee colonies in the context of wild bumble bees providing ecosystem pollination services to blueberries.
+It integrates landscape ecology, behavioural ecology, and chemical ecology, and spans basic and applied ecology.

 Pollinator landscape ecology field and lab assistants [CLOSED]